What you need to know about software liability

 - The software did not perform as promised

 - The user suffered harm

 These criteria apply when there’s no contract between the developer and client, according to standard tort law.

 The importance of software licenses

-In this case, the software development business and the boat manufacturer might both be liable for damages to the injured party.
+In this case, the software development business and the gate manufacturer might both be liable for damages to the injured party.

 Quality control is key to preventing software-related injury

-Though software developers enjoy a larger degree of protection than medical device companies, Flores says that contracts and license agreements may not always shield you from all personal injury and tort claims.
-And sometimes, complex circumstances leave a developer vulnerable.
+Though software developers enjoy a larger degree of protection than medical device companies, contracts and license agreements may not always shield you from personal injury and tort claims.
+Sometimes complex circumstances can leave you vulnerable.